Toggle menu

 Summer Reading Challenge

-Every West Lothian Library participates in the 'Ready, Set, Read!'
-Summer Reading Challenge with free activities for families kicking off from 24 June 2023
+Every West Lothian Library participates in the Summer Reading Challenge, produced by The Reading Agency.
+This years theme is 'Story Garden' with free activities for families kicking off from 21st of June 2025!

-The Reading Agency and libraries are excited to introduce the Summer Reading Challenge 2023, Ready, Set, Read!; a sport and games-themed Challenge, in partnership with the Youth Sport Trust.
+The Reading Agency and libraries are excited to introduce the Summer Reading Challenge 2025, The Story Garden; Adventure in Nature and the Great Outdoors!
+Delivered in partnership with libraries.

 The Summer Reading Challenge is open to all primary school aged children and is designed for all reading abilities.
 Children can read whatever they like - comic books, fact books, joke books, picture books - just as long as they are borrowed from the library.
 Children receive special rewards each time they finish a book and there's a certificate and medal for everyone who completes the Challenge.

-Find out more about this year's Challenge in your local library from Saturday 24 June or sign up to take part online on the Summer Reading Challenge website (opens new window)
+Find out more about this year's Challenge and sign up in your local library from Saturday 21st of June or sign up to take part online on the Summer Reading Challenge website (opens new window)

 In addition, our libraries will host a wide variety of events and activities for families to enjoy throughout the summer.
 For more information please check your local library's webpage: (or click the library webpage links below):

-How to take part in 'Ready, set, read'
+How to take part in 'The Story Garden'

 Who can take part?
 The Summer Reading Challenge is open to all primary school-aged children.
 It is a flexible programme that is designed for all levels of ability.

-Available in West Lothian Libraries and online on the Summer Reading Challenge website (opens new window) from Saturday 24 June 2023.
+Available in West Lothian Libraries and online on the Summer Reading Challenge website (opens new window) from Saturday 21st of June 2025.

 Take part in your local library (packs available while stocks last):

-1. Visit your local library and sign up to the Challenge for free and receive your 'Ready, set, read' pack.
+1. Visit your local library and sign up to the Challenge for free and receive your 'Story Garden' pack.

 2. Set a personal reading goal for the summer (we recommend six books).